boygao1992/StateBackPrototype/README.md

 ##### 2.2.2 eXene: Creating concurrent GUIs
 > deadlock and livelock

-> In ELm, prevention of event ordering is handled primarily by the compiler, not hte programmer.
+> In Elm, prevention of event ordering is handled primarily by the compiler, not hte programmer.

 TODO: Elm Scheduler
 `elm-stuff/packages/elm-lang/core/5.1.1/src/Native/Scheduler.js`